rebryant/pgpbs-artifact/README.txt

 4. Using PGBDD or PGPBS as a standalone SAT solver

 The PGBDD and PGPBS SAT solvers are available as the programs pgbdd.py and pgpbs.py in the directory pgpbs-artifact/src.
-Its use is documented in the file pgpbs-artifact/solver/README.txt.
+There use is documented in the file pgpbs-artifact/solver/README.txt.